How much money do you lose selling a home as-is In North Carolina

 Renovations Before Selling

-- Investment Costs: Renovations can be expensive and impact your net profit if not planned well.
+• Investment Costs: Renovations are costly and will reduce your net profit if not properly planned.

 Effective Closing Process for As-Is Transactions